 We are constantly inspired by our fellows.
 Come join us and help shape not only your own education, but also the education of future Jefferson Infectious Diseases fellows for many years to come.

-Devin Weber, MD - Program Director
+Devin Weber, MD, FACP, FIDSA - Program Director

-Liz Novick, MD - Associate Program Director
+Sean Moss, MD - Associate Program Director

 Tina Melton - Program Coordinator